leahecole/amma_cal/NOTES.md

 Looking into dupe logic
 Three number keys for dicts - I never see it at 2 when there's two squares.
 Removing the increment.
 I also removed an unused "track_square" function.
 JK the increment is needed.
 Removed old function about displaying blanket
+I rewrote the function - next, look at color distribution within rows/columns - what if 2/3 of the colors in adjacent squares are the same?
+How to handle?